 In concluding its decision, the court emphasized principles that underly the Assisted Human Reproductive Act.
 One principle included promoting free and informed consent that must be applied as a fundamental condition to the use of human reproductive technologies.
 Another principle was that consent underpins the fundamental importance that Canadian society ascribes to human autonomy.

 Lawyers at BOYNECLARKE LLP can help you navigate the legal issues in Fertility Law.
-If you are seeking legal advice, please call (902) 469-9500 to schedule your free 30-minute consultation with Terrance G. Sheppard.
+If you are seeking legal advice, please call (902) 469-9500 to schedule your consultation with Terrance G. Sheppard.